ellenrapps/Woobu-Autonomous-Drone/README.md

 Woobu Autonomous Drone

-Woobu Autonomous Drone (Raspberry Pi Pico W Drone) is a flying machine project.
+Woobu Autonomous Drone is a flying machine project.
 The code is completed.
 The code allows a flying machine to autonomously fly itself, autonomously hover, autonomously balance itself, and autonomously land itself.

 This project uses Raspberry Pi Pico W plus MPU6050 as the main hardware, and (Micro)Python, HTML and Javascript as the main programming languages.